finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **build_transactions_for_portfolio_group**
 > VersionedResourceListOfOutputTransaction build_transactions_for_portfolio_group(scope, code, transaction_query_parameters, as_at=as_at, filter=filter, property_keys=property_keys, limit=limit, page=page)

-[EARLY ACCESS] BuildTransactionsForPortfolioGroup: Build transactions for transaction portfolios in a portfolio group
+[EARLY ACCESS] Build transactions for transaction portfolios in a portfolio group

 Build transactions for transaction portfolios in a portfolio group over a given interval of effective time.
 When the specified portfolio in a portfolio group is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and any grandparents etc.) and the specified derived transaction portfolio itself.